 2. Bahnhofsviertel – Where to stay in Frankfurt on a budget

 Located to the west of the city centre is Bahnhofsviertel.
-This is one of the most unique and peculiar neighbourhoods in Frankfurt.
+This is one of the most unique and peculiar neighborhoods in Frankfurt.
 It’s best-known as the home of Frankfurt’s main railway station and has a reputation for hosting the city’s red light district.

 Although it used to be a rather seedy area of the city, it has been revamped in recent years.
-Today, Bahnhofsviertel is one of the liveliest neighbourhoods in Frankfurt packed with bars and bistros, nightclubs and taverns.
+Today, Bahnhofsviertel is one of the liveliest neighborhoods in Frankfurt packed with bars and bistros, nightclubs and taverns.

 Bahnhofsviertel is also where you’ll find a good selection of budget accommodation options, which trust us, is incredible in an expensive city like Frankfurt.
 Here you can choose from a variety of social, clean and comfortable hostels as well as boutique hotels.